-With our latest release, we’re now offering our users the ability to deploy and manage complex, sharded MongoDB clusters on our supported cloud platforms.
+With our latest release, we’re now offering our users the ability to deploy and manage complex, sharded MongoDB clusters on our supported cloud platforms, AWS, Azure, and DigitalOcean.
 This has been our most requested feature over the last few months and we’re happy to open it to all of our customers.
 If you’re running shards today, you probably understand how difficult they are to setup and maintain in a cloud environment.
 Our goal with this release is to make sharded clusters as easy to manage as standalone servers or replica sets.

 In the example below, I’ll create a MongoDB cluster with two shards in three simple steps.
 Shard-0 will be on the US East Coast and Shard-1 will be created on the US West Coast.
 Each cluster automatically includes three shard routers and three config servers.
 Once deployed, you also have the ability to add more shard routers.
 If you’re interested in customizing the number of shard routers, please reach out to us at email@example.com.